Is the solution to the BCS gap equation continuous in the temperature ?

 But Theorem \ref{thm:solutionu0} holds true under \eqref{eq:condition}. \end{remark}

 \begin{remark} We regard the gap function of Theorem \ref{thm:solutionu0} as a function of both $T$ and $x$, and denote it by $u_0$, i.e., $u_0:\, (T,\,x) \mapsto u_0(T,\,x)$. \end{remark}

-Studying smoothness of the thermodynamical potential with respsect to $T$, the author \cite[Theorem 2.10]{watanabe3} showed, under an assumption, that the phase transition to a superconducting state is a second-order phase transition without the restriction \eqref{eq:potentialu} imposed in our recent paper \cite{watanabe2}.
-Moreover, the author obtained the explicit form for the gap in the specific heat at constant volume.
+Studying smoothness of the thermodynamical potential with respsect to $T$, the author \cite[Theorem 2.11]{watanabe3} showed, under a certain approximation, that the transition to a superconducting state is a second-order phase transition without the restriction \eqref{eq:potentialu} imposed in our recent paper \cite{watanabe2}.

-But it has not been shown that the solution $u_0$ to the BCS gap equation \eqref{eq:gapequation} is continuous in $T$.
-In this paper we regard the BCS gap equation \eqref{eq:gapequation} as a nonlinear integral equation on a Banach space consisting of continuous functions of both $T$ and $x$.
-On the basis of the Banach fixed-point theorem, we show that the solution $u_0$ is continuous with respect to both $T$ and $x$ when $T$ is small enough.

 The paper proceeds as follows.
 In section 2 we state our main results without proof.
 In section 3 we prove our main results.